-The Board does not object to the request to rezone the property to PD-R. The use of a planned development approach provides both land owners and the City with more flexibility and is the common practice in Columbine Valley.
-We would however request that the density, lot sizes and setbacks be revised to be more compatible with those in the adjacent and nearby neighborhoods.
+The Board does not object to the PD-R designation.
+The use of a planned development approach provides both land owners and the City with more flexibility and is the common practice in Columbine Valley.
+We do however have serious concerns with the density, lot sizes and setbacks and are requesting that they be revised to be more compatible with those in the adjacent and nearby neighborhoods.

-Design
+B. Design